Alailton-jr/PDS---Speed-Control-DC-Motor/README.md

 # Motor Speed Control System with PI Controller

-A Project to control a DC motor Speed using ATMega328
+A Project to control a DC Motor Speed using ATMega328 and PI controller

 ## Overview